WATBUD/react-native-web-view/note/react-native run and bulid cmd.md

 pod install
 =>npx react-native run-ios --verbose
-*******************************react-native run and bulid cmd****************************** `yarn react-native run-ios --device`.
-The `--device` flag is used to specify that the app should be run on a real device instead of a simulator.
-If you have multiple iOS devices connected, you may need to specify the device name, like `--device "iPhone's Name" set RCT_METRO_PORT=7777 set RCT_METRO_PORT=8082
+*******************************react-native run and bulid cmd****************************** set RCT_METRO_PORT=7777
 # android
 npx react-native run-android --mode=smh_sitdebug npx react-native run-android --variant=smh_sitdebug